 8 button mushrooms (or mushroom of choice finely chopped)

-1 small tin of water chestnuts (220 gr) finely chopped
+1 small tin of water chestnuts (220 grams) finely chopped

-1 small tin of bamboo shoots (220gr) finely chopped
+1 small tin of bamboo shoots (220 grams) finely chopped

 4 spring onions finely chopped

 1 thumb sized piece of ginger (grated – I use a microplane)